101 Things to do in Thailand from my Bucket List

 7. Go to a Full Moon Party

 All the things that make you go ‘holy moly’ about the full moon party is true.
 It really is!
-It is loud, bright in neon colours, people drink till dawn, there are fire loops to jump through and there is dancing on the beach.
+It is loud in bright neon colours and you can find people drinking till dawn.
+There are fire loops to jump through and, of coruse, there is a lot of dancing on the beach.
 The best ones are in Koh Phangan next to the island of Koh Samui in South Thailand.

 8. Visit Soi Cowboy